 A reputable web host can help prevent your site from being attacked because they invest in online security measures to protect their clients.

 Editor’s Note: GoDaddy’s Web Hosting, with 24/7 security monitoring, is a great example of buttoned-up hosting.
-The Ultimate plan includes a free SSL certificate.
+All annual Web Hosting plans from GoDaddy include a free SSL certificate and a free domain name.

 3. Install a firewall